SANDAG/SRF/Supply/README.md

 ## Interface

-The Supply module accepts a .csv file and expects the following data on each MGRA:
+The Supply module attempts a database download, or accepts a .csv file.
+In either case, it expects the following data on each MGRA:

 ### Input and Output Columns